The New Essex Market Food Tour

 Sarah Lohman is a culinary historian and the author of the bestselling and critically acclaimed book Eight Flavors: The Untold Story of American Cuisine.
 She focuses on the history of American food as a way to access stories of women, immigrants, and people of color, and to address issues of racism, sexism, and xenophobia.
 Her work has been featured inTheWall Street Journal andThe New York Times, as well as onAll Things Considered; and she has presented across the country, from the Smithsonian Museum of American History in Washington, DC to The Culinary Historians of Southern California.
 She is also 1/2 of the Masters of Social Gastronomy, a monthly food science and history talk at Caveat NYC, with Brainery co-founder Jonathan Soma.

-Although the Essex Market opened on the Lower East Side in 1939, the old public market has been given a new lease on life with a bright new building on Delancey St. We’ll cover the history of New York’s public markets before diving in to explore the food and vendors that represent the Lower East Side’s diverse community.
-From long time market grocers, to brand new sweet shops and immigrant entrepreneurs, you’ll get all the hot tips about this unique and beautiful space to shop and eat.
+The Essex Market opened on the Lower East Side in 1939, and the old public market has been given a new lease on life with a bright new building on Delancey St. We’ll cover the history of New York’s public markets before diving in to explore the food and vendors that represent the Lower East Side’s diverse community.
+We’ll try chocolates and cheeses, NYC-made meats and exotic fruits from the Caribbean, as well as the best pierogies or tacos in New York City.
+From long time market grocers, to brand new immigrant entrepreneurs, you’ll get all the hot tips about this unique and beautiful space to shop and eat.

-This tour includes four tastings; vegetarian options are available.
+This tour includes at least four tastings; vegetarian, vegan, and dairy-free options are available.
+This tour is entirely indoors so it happens rain or shine.
 Meets at the New Essex Market.
 Exact details will be sent the day before.